 I get emails asking me what I think of Canon EOS1Ds or Nikon D70s or specific lenses.
 Frankly, I have no idea.
 I have used a limited selection of gear over the years and haven't avidly read photo magazines with all their heavy breathing over the newest equipment in about 20 years.
 I know, use and really like the Nikon FE/FM3A cameras, the Mamiya 6 and, to a lesser extent, the Contax G1/G2 cameras and a couple of other point and shoots.
 Here's this equipment and what I think of it:

 Mamiya, in my humble but correct opinion, never quite got it right.
 The M6 is beautifully executed but a 6X7 negative would have been nice.
 I asked at the time I bought the camera (March 1992) if a 6X7 version was in the cards and was assured that it was not.
 Lying scum.
-They came out with the Mamiya 7 in 1995 or so and stupidly made it not collapse, one of the enticing features of the M6.
+They came out with the Mamiya 7 in 1995 or so and didn't make it collapsible, one of the most enticing features of the M6.
 This makes the M7 much bulkier than the M6.
 Then the lenses are non-interchangeable between the cameras.
 So you can get the delightfully compact M6 and live with the square negative or the ideal format M7 and live with the bulky camera.
 I wish they'd have put a little more thought into this up front.

 I'm not the only one who likes the M6 and wonders if the M7 was brought out in a cost-cutting move to eliminate the all-metal, collapsing M6.
 This is Frank Van Wiper in the Washington Post (in July, 2000), talking about the possibility of Leica doing a medium format camera: